Did a secret bunker in Worthing help turn the tide of the Second World War?

 The Ministry of Defence (MoD) refuses to confirm or deny the bunker’s existence, adding that any files on the matter may still be covered by secrecy rules.

-However, The Argus has gained access to rarely seen files from the council which, while not confirming the existence of a secret complex, certainly suggests there was far more to Field Place than meets the eye.
+However, The Argus has gained access to rarely seen files from the council which, while not confirming the existence of a secret complex, certainly suggests there was far more to Field Place than

 From the files, we have established there were wartime tunnels running from the site to the area around the Lloyds Registrars building.